SPJ27/3DPrinter/README.md

 I am planning to improve this interface for wireless prints (similar to klipper) For example - M500, M600, etc.

+# New Update! - Multicolor Prints using Prusa MMU2S

+If you want to do multicolor prints via this printer, you can build an MMU2S.
+This is the [guide](https://www.bu.edu/eng/files/2022/10/prusa3d_manual_mmu2s_en.pdf) to build it.

+Although I have not tested this yet, some people say that it works well but wastes filament a lot.
+It requires Marlin 2.0 or more to work, as the older firmware is not compatible with this.

+Even though this system is pretty old, it is still probably the best option to do multicolor prints.
+Using it with Klipper gives you easier and better control over MMU2S.

+Marlin 2.0 requires firmware changes and tweakings to handle MMU2S, whereas Klipper can do it using the Happy Hare project.

 # How to use it?

 1. Get the .stl file - Design it yourself or download from the internet